Hawaii county officials close bay to assist coral spawning

-KAILUA-KONA, Hawaii — A Hawaii county has closed a bay to prevent disruption of coral spawning that scientists predicted would occur over two days.
+KAILUA-KONA, Hawaii — A Hawaii county has closed a bay to prevent disruption of coral spawning that scientists predicted would occur over two days, officials said.

-West Hawaii Today reported Tuesday that Honolulu County officials closed Kahaluu Bay to allow the spawning event that was expected Monday through Tuesday on the Big Island.
+Honolulu County officials closed Kahaluu Bay to allow the spawning event that was expected Monday through Tuesday on the Big Island, West Hawaii Today reported Tuesday.

-Officials from the Kahaluu Bay Education Center's ReefTeach program set up a tent at the bay entrance to inform visitors of the temporary closure.

-An official says the spawning is "critical" for the coral to reproduce and survive.
+"It's so critical for these to be able to successfully reproduce in order, basically, for the population to survive," said Kathleen Clark of the Kahaluu Bay Education Center's ReefTeach program.

 A mass bleaching event in 2015 killed 95% of the cauliflower coral on West Hawaii reefs.